25 of the best horror films on Netflix right now - TheNewsTrace

 The Exorcism of Emily Rose (2005)

-Starring Laura Linney, this supernatural crime horror follows lawyer Erin Bruner, who’s tasked with defending a reverend being prosecuted for the wrongful loss of life of Emily Rose after he carried out a church-sanctioned exorcism on her.
+Starring Laura Linney, this supernatural crime horror follows lawyer Erin Bruner, who’s tasked with defending a reverend being prosecuted for the wrongful dying of Emily Rose after he carried out a church-sanctioned exorcism on her.

-Loosely primarily based on the true story of Anneliese Michel, a German lady with epilepsy who underwent exorcism rites the 12 months earlier than her loss of life, The Exorcism of Emily Rose is each a charming courtroom drama and a horror flick, full of demonic scares.
+Loosely based mostly on the true story of Anneliese Michel, a German girl with epilepsy who underwent exorcism rites the 12 months earlier than her dying, The Exorcism of Emily Rose is each a fascinating courtroom drama and a horror flick, full of demonic scares.

-With wonderful performances from Tom Wilkinson and Jennifer Carpenter, this nerve-wracking thriller is ideal should you’re in search of a extra thought-provoking chiller.
+With wonderful performances from Tom Wilkinson and Jennifer Carpenter, this nerve-wracking thriller is ideal in case you’re in search of a extra thought-provoking chiller.

 Watch The Exorcism of Emily Rose on Netflix